 , The Washington Post

-, National Public Radio, Th.e National Law Journal
+, National Public Radio, and The National Law Journal

-, among numerous others.
-She is a member of the Forum of Executive Women and the Legal Industry Advisor to the Center for Talent Innovation Task Force.
-Debbie is a Liaison to the American Bar Association (ABA) Commission on Women in the Profession and a member of the ABA Gender Equity Task Force.
-She is a Consultant to the New York State Bar Association Committee for Lawyers in Transition and she sits on the Honorary Advisory Board of Pace University School of Law's New Directions
+Debbie is a member of the Forum of Executive Women and she donates her time to a number of non-profits.
+She serves as a Senior Advisor to the Center for Talent Innovation, a non-profit think tank focused on the retention and promotion of women, people of color and other diverse individuals in the global marketplace.
+She is a Liaison to the ABA Commission on Women in the Profession and a member of the ABA Gender Equity Task Force.
+She is a former Consultant to a number of the New York State Bar Association Committees and she sits on the Honorary Advisory Board of Pace University School of Law's New Directions

 program for attorneys seeking re-entry into the profession.